dipanjanS/practical-machine-learning-with-python/README.md

-# Practical Machine Learning with Python
+# Practical Machine Learning with Python inculedes stuffs like numpy and pandas...
 ### A Problem-Solver's Guide to Building Real-World Intelligent Systems

 *"Data is the new oil"* is a saying which you must have heard by now along with the huge interest building up around Big Data and Machine Learning in the recent past along with Artificial Intelligence and Deep Learning.
 Besides this, data scientists have been termed as having *"The sexiest job in the 21st Century"* which makes it all the more worthwhile to build up some valuable expertise in these areas.
 Getting started with machine learning in the real world can be overwhelming with the vast amount of resources out there on the web.